 - Irregular eating habits or behavior

-In some cases, a serious strain or pulled muscle can keep your pet from moving the affected muscles.
-Your dog can weaken and stop moving its legs as a result.
+Sometimes, a severe strain or pulled muscle can keep your pet from moving the affected muscles, weakening them and stopping them from moving their legs.

 How is a Dog Muscle Strain Treated?

 More importantly, make sure that the injury heals completely.
 Let your dog rest and prevent it from performing vigorous activities like jumping and playing for at least two weeks.
-Keep in mind that the injury could get worse if your dog moves improperly while in recovery.
+Remember, damage can worsen if your dog moves too much or improperly while recovering.

 How Long Does a Strain Take to Heal?

 In most cases, a strain will subside anytime within a few days to a couple of weeks.
-It’s best to follow your vet’s advice to ensure a full and smooth recovery.
+Following your vet's advice is best to ensure a complete and smooth recovery.